 It is incumbent upon the employee to maintain the skills necessary to perform the requirements of their job in an ever changing technological environment.
 The College offers the following assistance to help employees in this endeavor.
-The participation of an employee, spouse or child in any course shall not permit such course to be conducted if it would otherwise be terminated for lack of sufficient enrollment.
+The participation of an employee, spouse, or child in any course shall not permit such course to be conducted if it would otherwise be terminated for lack of sufficient enrollment

-1. Eligibility for Credit Courses

-- a) Each regular classified employee who works thirty (30) or more hours a week, their spouse and dependent child twenty-four (24) years of age and under shall have the right to enroll in credit courses offered at the College without tuition charge. - b) Each regular part-time classified employee who works nineteen (19) hours a week or more, but less than thirty (30) hours a week will have the right to enroll in two (2) credit course offerings each semester.
-This benefit is limited to the employee only. - c) All customary fees will be paid by the employee or member of the family. - d) Courses may be taken before or after normal working hours.
-However, classified employees may be allowed to take a course offered during their lunch period with the prior approval of their supervisor.
-If additional time beyond the lunch period is required to attend the course, such time must be made up that same day. - e) Employees who retire from Harper College and are receiving retirement benefits from the State Universities Retirement System shall be eligible to enroll themselves and eligible dependent(s) in credit offerings under the current tuition waiver policy adopted by the Board of Trustees. - 2.
+- 1. Eligibility for Credit Courses - a) Each regular Supervisory Management employee who works thirty (30) or more hours a week, their spouse and dependent child twenty-four (24) years of age and under shall have the right to enroll in credit courses offered at the College without tuition charge. - b) Each regular part-time Supervisory Management employee who works nineteen (19) hours a week or more, but less than thirty (30) hours a week will have the right to enroll in two (2) credit course offerings each semester.
+This benefit is limited to the employee only. - c) All customary fees will be paid by the employee or member of the family. - d) Courses may be taken before or after normal working hours. - e) Employees who retire from Harper College and are receiving retirement benefits from the State Universities Retirement System shall be eligible to enroll themselves and eligible dependent(s) in credit offerings under the current tuition waiver policy adopted by the Board of Trustees. - 2.
 Eligibility for Continuing Education Courses

 The amount of continuing education tuition waived per class shall be one hundred percent (100%) for the employee/retiree.
-Dependents are not eligible.
-Dependent child waiver for summer INZONE program shall be 80%.
+Dependent child waiver for Summer In-Zone program shall be 80%.